LiangliangNan/Easy3D/ReadMe.md

 The optional third-party libraries are:
-- **CGAL** (optional): Easy3D has implemented a few algorithms for advanced surface mesh processing, such as surface (re)orientation, detecting and resolving duplicate vertices/faces and self-intersection, and clipping/splitting/slicing surface meshes.
-To enable these features, CGAL must be installed and is visible to CMake.
-Without CGAL, these features are disabled by default and you can still use all other features.
+- **CGAL** (optional): Easy3D has implemented a few algorithms for advanced surface mesh processing, such as surface reorientation, detecting and resolving duplicate vertices/faces and self-intersection, and clipping/splitting/slicing surface meshes.
+These features are disabled by default (because most users don't need them).
+To enable these features, you can switch on the CMake option `EASY3D_ENABLE_CGAL` and make sure CGAL (v5.1 or later) is installed and visible to CMake.

-- **Qt** (optional): Easy3D supports Qt for UI creation, which can help develop sophisticated applications for 3D data processing and visualization.
+- **Qt** (optional): Easy3D supports Qt (v5.6 or later) for UI creation, which can help develop sophisticated applications for 3D data processing and visualization.
+The Qt support is disabled by default (because most users don't need it).
 You can switch on the CMake option `EASY3D_ENABLE_QT` to include the examples and applications that depend on Qt (e.g., [`Tutorial_202_Viewer_Qt`](https://github.com/LiangliangNan/Easy3D/tree/main/tutorials/Tutorial_202_Viewer_Qt) and [`Mapple`](https://github.com/LiangliangNan/Easy3D/tree/main/applications/Mapple))

-To build Easy3D, you need [CMake](https://cmake.org/download/) and, of course, a compiler:
+To build Easy3D, you need [CMake](https://cmake.org/download/) (`>= 3.1`) and, of course, a compiler that supports `>= C++11`.

-- CMake `>= 3.1`

-- a compiler that supports `>= C++11`

 Easy3D has been tested on macOS (Xcode >= 8), Windows (MSVC >=2015), and Linux (GCC >= 4.8, Clang >= 3.3).
 Machines
 nowadays typically provide higher [supports](https://en.cppreference.com/w/cpp/compiler_support), so you should be able